29 lose life to corona in 24 hours

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/LAHORE/ PESHAWAR: Twenty-nine patients across Pakistan lost their lives to Covid-19 in the last 24 hours taking the countrywide death toll to 432.
+ISLAMABAD/LAHORE/PESHAWAR: Twenty-nine patients across Pakistan lost their lives to Covid-19 in the last 24 hours taking the countrywide death toll to 435.

 Khyber Pakhtunkhwa (KP) reported majority of deaths accounting for 47% of total deaths in a day.